aexx/detect-replica-moves/README.md

 **_(1) MOST_** files means **for safety** several files will be ignored:
    * files with same(same beginning) names on every side and also
-   * files which are only on the remote side will be ignored and skipped.
+   * files which are only on the remote side

+will be ignored and skipped.

-All this skipped files will then be handled by the sync tool you start.
+All this skipped files will then be handled by your preferred sync tool.